zhuangsong/python1/README.md

-# training_python1
+# python1
-2018 Jan 11
-This is a training project of using Python.
+This is a project of using Python.